Kaitlyn Santa Juana

 Kaitlyn Santa Juana (born April 19, 1997) is a Canadian actress and singer.
-She is known for her roles as Cotton Allen in the science-fiction horror film The Friendship Game (2022), as Lydia Sánchez in the eighth season of the CW series The Flash (2022), and as Stefani Reyes in the horror film Final Destination Bloodlines (2025).
+She is known for her roles as Lydia Sánchez in the eighth season of the CW series The Flash (2022) and Stefani Reyes in the horror film Final Destination Bloodlines (2025).

 Early life

 Santa Juana was born in Langley, British Columbia, Canada.
 She is of Filipino and Czech/Slovak descent.

 Career

 Santa Juana began her acting career in 2016.
 In 2022, she portrayed Cotton Allen in the science fiction horror film The Friendship Game.
 She has appeared in The Flash.

 In addition to her screen work, Santa Juana has a background in musical theatre.
 She joined the Canadian production of Dear Evan Hansen in 2019, understudying the roles of Zoe Murphy and Alana Beck.
 She later joined the Broadway company, continuing in these roles.

 In March 2024, it was announced that Santa Juana would star as Stefani in Final Destination Bloodlines, the sixth installment of the Final Destination franchise.
 The film is directed by Zach Lipovsky and Adam B. Stein, and was released in May 2025.